StevenClontz/teaching-2016-08-17-fall/about.md

 ## Quizzes

-At the end of most class periods, the instructor will pose an exit quiz on the board, usually one or two questions.
-A multiple-choice sheet will be provided by the instructor for recording responses, or the instructor may simply grade exercises done as a group.
+At the end of many class periods, the instructor will pose an exit quiz on the board, usually one or two questions.
+A multiple-choice sheet will be provided by the instructor for recording responses.

-Each correct/complete response is worth 2 Quiz points.
-Like participation, more than 150 Quiz points will be available throughout the semester, but 150 is the maximum allowed to count toward a student's overall grade.
+Each correct/complete response is worth 4 Quiz points.
+Like Participation, more than 150 Quiz points will be available throughout the semester, but 150 is the maximum allowed to count toward a student's overall grade.